 She tells the story of Canada’s impressive tradition of creating public enterprises — including power plants, a national railway, a public broadcaster and an innovative publicly-owned pharmaceutical company, as well as strong public health care and education systems.
 But after a century of creating these valuable public assets, we’ve spent recent decades underfunding them, dismantling them or selling them off to private interests.

 Privatization has become the driving force in our politics — a doctrine so widely accepted that it’s rarely noticed or questioned.
 But it has cost us dearly, stealing our national wealth and stripping us of control over our lives.

 Today, privatization threatens us more than ever.
 If we are to have any hope of tackling the crises of climate change and income inequality, we have to stop shrinking – and start expanding – our public sphere.

-- The Trouble With Billionaires
+- Rising Inequality and The Trouble with Billionaires

 In both the United States and Canada, the rise of a billionaire class has prompted growing demands for new taxes on the super-rich.

 In her bestseller The Trouble with Billionaires (written with tax professor Neil Brooks), McQuaig examines today’s extreme inequality and its negative impact on society, as a small set of immensely rich individuals take command of an ever-larger share of Canada’s wealth and power.